code-423n4/2023-07-axelar-findings/data/mrudenko-Q.md

 ```
 There have the same parameters each time.
 Why not add an event type parameter that will be `indexed` and use one event (this will reduce deployment cost)

-# [L-02] Duplicated code in _rotateSigners method.
+# [L-03] Duplicated code in _rotateSigners method.
 There is logic where signers.isSigner array, but this logic is done in `onlySigners` - modifier.
-So this code no needed
+So this code not needed
 Mitigation steps:
 - remove the following code in _rotateSigners method
 ```